School food standards and labelling requirements

 • Certain academies depending on when they were opened (check your funding agreement)

-Academies that don't have these regulations covered in their funding agreements, are only expected to comply with them.
+Academies that don't have the school food regulations covered in their funding agreements are only expected to comply with the regulations.
 It's best practice for you to do so.

 The standards cover all food and drink you provide pupils on and off school premises up to 6pm